-The FNB Durban 10K CITYSURFRUN has just hit next level as Paskalia Chepkorir and Veronica Nyaruai confirm their entry into the inaugural event on Sunday, 08 October 2017.
+The ABSA Durban 10K CITYSURFRUN has just hit next level as Paskalia Chepkorir and Veronica Nyaruai confirm their entry into the inaugural event on Sunday, 08 October 2017.

 If fans were salivating at the prospect of seeing SA 10km Record Holder, Stephen Mokoka do battle with the World Championship 10 000m Silver Medallist, Joshua Cheptegei and the worlds’ fastest 12km runner, things just became more exciting, this time in the women’s field.